top of page

 - Euro-African Division held a Camporee in Monoblet, France.
 Nino Bulzis - directed

-1982 - NAD Pathfinder Uniform revised to everything below the waist to be black.
+1982 - NAD Pathfinder Uniform revised to include everything below the waist to be black.

 - New Pathfinder World patch replaces MV World patch.